© 1999-2008

 September 18, 1939 - August, 1960

-Most people remember Jack for his many years as a columnist for The Hartford Courant but he worked part-time for WDRC in its early days while employed full-time by United Press.
+A native of Hartford, and 1932 graduate of Weaver High School, Jack Zaiman attended the University of Connecticut for two years.
+In 1934 he joined the International News Service, and later United Press International.
+Most people remember him for his many years as a columnist for The Hartford Courant but he worked part-time for WDRC in its early days while employed full-time by the newspaper.
 While much of his work at WDRC was publicity-related, in 1939 he read a sportscast over W1XPW, Doolittle's experimental FM station.
 It was relayed, without wires, to FM stations in Albany, then to Schenectady, then back to Hartford, all without static.
 No one heard the broadcast except for the engineers at each station because there were few FM sets in use.
+Starting in 1944 Jack presided over WDRC's Needle Club, a social circle of movers and shakers who gathered at the Marble Pillar restaurant for spontaneous, and often humorous, live broadcasts of political issues.
+In 1948 he also began hosting Heard and Overheard, a Thursday night 15-minute program devoted exclusively to Connecticut's political and social scene.
+In 1964 Jack was doing political analysis from The Hartford Courant on WEXT; he retired from the newspaper in 1979.

 PRIOR: